uladkasach/finite-capacitance/readme.md

     - It may be possible to solve this as an optimization problem utilizing local search methods such as stochastic gradient descent, stocastic beam search, and other numerical solutions to optimization problems.

 ### Plan:
-1) Calculate capacitance along one path between plates
+1) Calculate capacitance along one path between plates [ Completed ]
     - e.g., capacitance at the edge of a capacitor may be different from capacitance at the center of the capacitor
     - i.e., when making an assumption of the charge density, we may be inaccurate resulting in a varying potential difference along a path between the two plates, resulting in a different capacitance.
     - Implementations: